 What is cryptosporidiosis?

-Cryptosporidiosis (also referred to as “Crypto”) is a diarrheal disease caused by a parasite called Cryptosporidium parvum.
+Cryptosporidiosis (also referred to as “Crypto”) is a diarrheal disease most often caused by parasites called Cryptosporidium parvum and Cryptosporidium hominis.

 Who gets cryptosporidiosis?

-Anyone can get cryptosporidiosis, but it is more common in persons who are under two years of age, travel, work with animals, or are in close personal contact with someone who has this disease.
-People with weakened immune systems, such as people with HIV infection or those receiving chemotherapy, are more susceptible to the disease.
-Cryptosporidium has also been responsible for outbreaks in children and staff in child care centers.
+Anyone can get crypto, but it is more common in persons who are under two years of age, travel internationally, work with animals (calf, lamb or goat kid), or are in close personal contact with someone who has this disease.
+People with weakened immune systems, such as people with HIV infection or those receiving chemotherapy, are at higher risk of more severe and prolonged illness.
+Cryptosporidium parvum and Cryptosporidium hominis have also been responsible for outbreaks in children and staff in childcare centers.

 Where is Cryptosporidium found?

 Cryptosporidium parvum is found worldwide, including the United States.
 It typically infects the small intestine of humans and animals.
 Any dog, cat, farm animal or wild animal, including birds, fish, and reptiles, can become infected, though calves are the most likely animal to be infected.
 When a person or animal is infected, the parasite reproduces and forms microscopic egg-like structures (oocysts) that are passed in the feces (stool) of the infected person or animal.
 Oocysts are shed in the stool from the time symptoms begin until several weeks after symptoms have stopped.
-Human sewage is treated to remove disease-causing organisms including Cryptosporidium.
+Human sewage is treated to remove disease-causing organisms including Cryptosporidium parvum.
 Feces of infected animals can be present in the soil or washed into streams and lakes.
-The oocysts can survive six months or more in water, and are very resistant to disinfectants.
+The oocysts can survive six months or more in water and are very resistant to disinfectants.
 The oocysts can contaminate surface water used for drinking, irrigation, or recreation.
+Cryptosporidium hominis can be found in soil, water or food.

 How is cryptosporidiosis spread?